Yes Men (Agents of S.H.I.E.L.D.): Design

 In creating Lorelei's costume, costume designer Ann Foley wanted to retain the character's signature color of blue from the comics, while adding in gold because "Asgardians love their gold"; this was done through a shoulder piece.
 Foley referenced what had been done in Thor and Thor: The Dark World "to stay true to what has already been established in the Marvel Cinematic Universe".
 Phillip Boutte Jr. created illustrated mockups of various design options for Lorelei, while Marvel COO Joe Quesada designed various collar devices.
 Marvel provided Foley with Sif's costume from Thor: The Dark World, to retain continuity with her appearance from that film.

 Filming

-Filming occurred from January 8 to January 20, 2014.
+Filming occurred from January 8 to 20, 2014.
 Shooting occurred near the Mojave Desert in Palmdale, California at the film set Four Acres for two days.
 Three shooting units were utilized, including an aerial unit shooting the high speed car chases from a helicopter.
 As well, a small unit went to Las Vegas to film exteriors of the Las Vegas Strip.